-Impact of Emotion Analytics on Emotion Perception & Memory
+Impact of Emotion Analytics on Emotion Perception

 Change of Heart – Emotional Reflection to Promote Behavior Change

 Preventable behaviors contribute to many life threatening health problems.
 Behavior change systems have been deployed to modify these, but such systems typically draw on traditional behavioral theories that overlook affect.
 This project examines the importance of emotional reflection for behavior change, and useful strategies to harness its benefits.
 You can see a poster here.
 Read our CHI paper with method and results here.

 Echo – A Reflective Tool for Emotional Well-being

 We have developed a personal microblogging Android and iPhone app called Echo that allows you to record and reflect on past experiences.
 We call this practice, Technology Mediated Reflection (TMR).
 We are interested in how TMR changes people’s lives and influences well-being.
 Our research explores the intersection of human memory and emotion.
-If you are interested in learning more and possibly participating, please click here for our Echo website.
-Also, here is a recent sidebar about our work in a special issue of the International Journal of Design (featured on page 12).
+Here is a sidebar about our work in a special issue of the International Journal of Design (featured on page 12).
 Here is an abstract of an Echo study (from CHI’13).